 What We Eat in Portugal When We Crave Mexican Food

 After sourcing excellent Mexican products, we make our own guacamole, salsa and spicy margaritas at home.
+We make Mexican shrimp cocktails too.

 3. NY Pizza Slices